alpaddesai/GlobalSupplyChainStrategySourcingandProcurement/README.md

-# IT Digital Transformation Strategy
+# Information Technology Digital Transformation Strategy

 This repository provides an custom individual project on a digital transformation strategy.